ricofehr/nextdeploy/README.md

 The project uses a cloud to host vms.
 The api is working actually with openstack.
 In the future, HP and AWS cloud will also be taken into account.
 Installation templates are defined for the puppet tool.
 Git is used for versioning developments on projects and Gitlab manager is installed for these deposits.
 A REST API (in ruby on rails) is the intermediary between these systems and can manage user authentication, project creation, adding users, and of course the launch of vms.

 The REST api can be reached with 3 different ways
-* a local client (ruby script) to be use with commandline (/client folder into the repository)
+* a local client (ruby script) to be use with commandline (Repository here: https://github.com/ricofehr/mvmc-cli)
-* an WebUI developped with EMBER (/public folder into the repository)
+* an WebUI developped with EMBER (Repository here: https://github.com/ricofehr/mvmc-webui)
 * an android application (Repository here: https://github.com/ricofehr/mvmc-android)

 ## Features